TayoM-G/computer-vision-rock-paper-scissors/README.md

    - Paper (an open hand)
    - Scissors (a fist with the index and middle fingers extended to form a "V").

 The players make a choice by counting down and then revealing their shape simultaneously.
-The winner is determined depending on the various outcomes dependent on the shapes displayed by each player.
+Rock beats scissors.
+Scissors beats paper.
+Paper beats rock.

+The player who shows the first option that beats the other player's option wins.

-This is an implementation of the Rock Paper Scissors game using a trained teachable-machine model that allows a single user to compete with the computer.
+This is an implementation of an interactive Rock-Paper-Scissors game, in which the user can play with the computer using the camera.

-The aim of the project is to produce a version of the Rock Paper Scissors game that is simple and clear for a single user to play.
+The aim of the project is to produce a version of the Rock-Paper-Scissors game that is simple and clear for a single user to play.

 While completing this project, I have learnt...